This guide is offered as an aid for those unfamiliar with Pennsic.

 Camping also requires some special provisions for hygiene beyond those above.
 Looking through my Scout manuals reminds me of several that were so ingrained that I take them for granted.
 I was also reminded of some safety and courtesy rules that make camping more pleasant.
 Some of these are:

 - Keep your cooler(s) closed tightly.
 The ice lasts longer, the food stays cooler, and the chances of an insect invasion go way down.
 Another good thought is to keep drinks in a separate cooler than food.
+Update - your coolers will stay cold longer if you keep them covered with a cloth, or in the shade.
+Remember that shady areas will shift as the sun crosses the sky!

 - Check yourself occasionally for ticks and rashes.
 Poison ivy is no fun, but can be contained if you catch it early, as can Lymes Disease (which has been reported in the area).